OXFORD

 COURSE

-Oxford Chamber Course 2024
+Oxford Chamber Course 2025

-As soon as the dates are confirmed, we will post them here, as well as the 2024 course brochure, as soon as it is ready.
+as well as the 2025 course brochure, as soon as it is ready.

-In the meantime, please find all the details of the 2023 course below, including the 2023 course brochure.
+In the meantime, please find all the details of the 2024 course below, including the 2024 course brochure.

 If you have any questions, please don’t hesitate to get in touch with us: our contact details are at the foot of the page.